kibihrchak/kibihrchak.github.io/_posts/articles/2020-05-12-vscode-cmake.md

 There were previous interests for regaining this connection between a development environment and a code editor, but with short longevity.
 This state of affairs went on as I got introduced to a [VSCode](https://code.visualstudio.com/).
-Ditching it first as a coding hipsters kind of a tool, especially seeing it in light of web development where it first took ahold, I was reluctant to try it out, sticking rather to a proven Vim text editing environment.
-But, gradually I transitioned to it, mostly driven by a liking of its workspace management and a suitable enough Vim extension.
+I've ditched it first as a coding hipsters kind of a tool, especially seeing it in light of web development where it first took ahold.
+Instead, I've stuck rather to a proven Vim text editing environment.
+But, gradually I transitioned to VSCode, mostly driven by liking of its workspace management and a suitable enough Vim extension.
 With time it became my main file projects management tool, providing almost all-in-one environment for needed operations.

 So, with that in mind I've revisited the old topic of bridging a gap between a code editor and a the build system.
-The question was, can Visual Studio Code be connected with a C/C++ set up console-driven build system, and assist in the code development while relying on the project configuration specified there?
-And, initial result seem to yield a positive answer.
+The question was, can Visual Studio Code be connected with a C/C++ set up console-driven build system, and assist in the code development while relying on the project configuration specified outside of it?

 # Setting The Stage

-First question was, what would be the assumed build system to attach to?
-[CMake](https://cmake.org/) here came out as a first candidate, as it is a project configure/build/test/package toolkit popular enough, and with which I had most previous experience.
-Plain Makefiles are also a good option, but more suitable for simpler task specification, other toolkits I haven't considered.
+First topic to clarify was, what would be the assumed build system to attach to?
+[CMake](https://cmake.org/) here came out as a first candidate, as it is a popular-enough project configure/build/test/package toolkit, and with which I had most previous experience.
+As for the other options, plain Makefiles are also a good option but more suitable for simpler task specification, and other toolkits I haven't considered at all.

-Second question was, what would be the expectations from the integration?
+Second topic was, what would be the expectations from the integration?
 From the top of the head first would be code assistance aligned with selected build configuration, that is with selected source files to be built, included includes and libraries, and project defines.
 Next in line would be interface for running build system tasks, then configuration of the debugger so that a debug session can be ran from VSCode.
 As a last addition, integration with code writing assistance tools, namely a formatter and a static analysis would be great, with